edeyneka/edeyneka.github.io/_posts/2021-09-21-masters-application.md

 Having said the main points for the whole motivation letter, let me give the overall structure.

-1. Introductory paragraph on who you are and why are you writing.
+1. Introductory paragraph on who you are and why are you writing

 2. Why you choose this university and program.
 Which lab are you interested in joining